drewdeponte/andrewdeponte.com_jekyll/README.markdown

 dependencies.
 Therefore, keep in mind you must have bundler installed in the Ruby version defined by the `.ruby-verison` file.

-To get things up and running you can follow the following steps:
+To get things up and running you can follow the steps below:

 1. Clone the git repository
 2. `cd` into the cloned repository (triggers RVM to set ruby version and